How to Build Personal Credit as a Millennial

 ID Analytics LLC – a consumer risk management research firm – conducted a study on millennials between the years of 2010 and 2015 and released their summary towards the latter end of 2016.

 The purpose of this study was to prove that millennials are applying for credit, but that they are struggling with the frequency of denials.
-It also found that credit scores are not helping millennials, since the average age of their credit is low.
+It also found that credit scores are not helping millennials since the average age of their credit is low.
 This immediately puts them at a higher risk of having trouble obtaining new credit – or any credit at all, for that matter.
+But exactly how difficult is it for millennials to build credit from scratch?

 ID’s research found that: